Alextopher/mahoney-best/content/robotics/commands.md

 "Command Based Programming" is the design pattern we use to structure our robot code.
 We use abstraction to separate our robot into modular chunks.

 I like to preface this section by reminding you that robots are complex systems, built from very dumb parts.
 The "robot" is not at all intelligent, it's just a collection of sensors and actuators that are themselves mostly made of metal and plastic.
 The most fundamental control of our robot is setting voltages and reading voltages.
-Everything else is just a layer of abstraction on top of voltages.
+Everything cool our robots do are built on top of this simple foundation.

 > Read more about abstraction in Computer Science: <https://en.wikipedia.org/wiki/Abstraction_(computer_science)>.

+In wide strokes, Command Based Programming asks of us to separate our robot into "Subsystems" and "Commands".
+Subsystems are the 'parts' of the robot, like the drivetrain, the shooter, or the climber.
+Commands are the 'actions' of the robot, anything the robot does is a accomplished by running a Command.

 ## Subsystems

-The first step to programming a robot is identifying in what way we should group up sensors and actuators into "Subsystems".
+The first step to programming a robot is identifying how we should group up all of the sensors and actuators into "Subsystems".
 In the 2023-2024 season our robot had 14 motors, 4 absolute encoders, 1 gyro/imu, 1 proximity IR sensor, and an LED controller.
+This short list is all the information our robot's controller has access to, all alone it doesn't convey enough information about how to create the robot's intended behavior.
+Our first step is assigning each sensor and actuator a "meaning" and grouping them into subsystems.

-We grouped these into 7 subsystems:
+We designed 7 subsystems for our robot:

 - Drivetrain
   - 4 drive motors